Policies and Restrictions

 - You may schedule appointments to work on your own writing only.
 You may not use your account to make appointments for any other person than yourself.

 Number of appointments per day, per week, and per semester

 You may book up to two appointments per week.

 Students, faculty and staff may book up to fifteen appointments per semester.
-Alumni may book up to five appointments per semester.
+Alumni within one year of graduation may book up to five appointments per semester.

 No-show and cancellation policy

 - If you are more than ten minutes late for your appointment, you lose the exclusive right to that appointment, and the session may be given to a walk-in student.

 - After two missed appointments (or what we call “no-shows”) you are prohibited from booking further appointments for the current term, and your existing appointments will be canceled.
 You may, however, use the Writing Center on a walk-in basis.

 - Sessions may be canceled up to two hours prior to the scheduled session.
 Clients who do not cancel in time and fail to appear for a session will be counted as a “no-show”.

 Clients who abuse the scheduling system or our policies are no longer eligible to receive our services.